Rich2/openstrat/README.md

 2. Core.
 The bulk of the code this is organised into the following packages:
    - **rich** The root package.
 All other packages depend on this.
-     * general utilities
+     * General utilities
-     * and a persistence framework.
+     * A persistence framework.
+Succinct readalble object notation.
 Save files at `~/AppData/Local/OpenStratData`.
      * Array based Int and Double product traits collection traits.
    - **rich.geom**
      * Basic  geometry.